ElegantEngineeringTech/laravel-media/README.md

 There are two essential concepts to understand, both of which are associated with the Model and its media:

--   **Media Collection**: This defines a group of media with its specific settings (the group can only contain one media item).
+-   **Media Collection**: This defines a group of media with its specific settings (the group can only contain one or more media).
 For example, avatar, thumbnail, and upload are all media collections.

 -   **Media Conversion**: This defines a file conversion of a particular media item.
 For instance, a 720p version of a larger 1440p video, a WebP or PNG conversion of an image, are all examples of media conversions.
 Notably, a media conversion can also have its own media conversions.